 Meanings and usages of similar words and phrases

 HiNative is a platform for users to exchange their knowledge about different languages and cultures.
 We cannot guarantee that every answer is 100% accurate.

-- What is the difference between Follow me and come with me ?
+- What is the difference between Whither and Where ?